 Follow the links to each partner’s site, or email us for more information and to get involved!

-For more on the ways Harvard Ave has served the community this year, check out the Fall 2018 Outreach Update.
+For more on the ways Harvard Ave has served the community this year, check out the Spring 2018 Outreach Update.

 Community Food Bank of Eastern Oklahoma

 A private non-profit which distributes donated food and other grocery items to partner programs in 24 counties to help alleviate hunger.

 A Church World Service program, raising awareness and funds for international and local hunger fighting programs.
 Next CROP Walk: Sunday, October 6 2019.